rollerworks/search/README.md

 Rollerworks Search is an advanced search-building framework.

-Providing some powerful basics for building your own site search-engine.
+Providing powerful system for building your own site search-engine.
-From input to formatting and validating, and finally applying condition to the storage engine.
+From input to formatting and validating, and finally applying conditions on the storage engine.

 This system was designed to be as expendable as possible.